-That being said, it’s possible to end up in the western edge of the hills by simply following the A68 from the Edinburgh bypass for 30 minutes, though car parking spaces are rather sparse once you get there.
+That being said, it’s possible to end up on the western edge of the hills by simply following the A68 from the Edinburgh bypass for 30 minutes, though car parking spaces are rather sparse once you get there.

-A far better option is to follow the B6355 from Gifford which is a much slower road but one that ends up right in the heart of the Lammermuir’s where it’s then possible to head off on onto one of the myriad walking trails that thread their way across the moorland.
+A far better option is to follow the B6355 from Gifford which is a much slower road but one that ends up right in the heart of the Lammermuir’s where it’s then possible to head off onto one of the myriad walking trails that thread their way across the moorland.

 As far as the terrain goes, the Lammermuir Hills are almost entirely used for sheep grazing so there are plenty of farm roads that offer a good mix of tarmac and gravel paths, interspersed by rough grass tracks.

-While an OS map is by far the best way to find footpaths, Scotways has a decent map of their own which is free to download from the East Lothian Council website.
+While an OS map is by far the best way to find footpaths, Scotways has a decent map of its own which is free to download from the East Lothian Council website.
 Just type in ‘Lammermuir Hills’ and it’ll appear as one of the first search results.